SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/05-Summary.md

 [slide hideTitle]
 # Summary

-# In this lesson you learnt:
+# In this lesson you learned:

-- What are Sets in Java?
+- What Sets in Java are
-    - Unordered collection of objects
+    - unordered collection of objects
-    - Duplicate elements are not allowed
+    - duplicate elements are not allowed
-    - Offers very fast performance
+    - offers very fast performance
 - Types of Sets
     - `HashSet<E>`
    ```java